carpentries-incubator/ml4bio-workshop/_extras/glossary.md

 __Overfitting__ - an overfitting model fits the training data too well, but it fails to do this on the new data.

+__Data leakage__ - when information from the test set is used to directly or indirectly make decisions about model training or tuning.
+For further [reading](https://doi.org/10.1038/s41592-024-02362-y).

 __Root node__ - the topmost node where the decision flow starts.

 __Leaf node__ - a bottom node that doesn't split any further.
 It represents the class label.